-- If you buy herbs purchase them from a reliable source.
-Labels should include ingredient list, precautions, manufacturer's name and address, batch or lot number, manufacture date, expiration date, and dosage information.
+- If you buy herbs, purchase them from a reliable source.
+Labels should include ingredient list, precautions, manufacturer's name and address, batch or lot number, manufactured date, expiration date and dosage information.

 - Do not take herbal supplements in place of your current medications.

 - Introduce one herb at a time to monitor how well the supplement is working and side effects.
 Using multiple herbal supplements puts you at a greater risk for side effects and medication interactions.

 - Do not give herbs to infants or young children.